ijkml/nuxt-umami/README.md

 To use Umami v2, set `version: 2` in the Umami config.

-## Wait, there's more...
+## Setup guide

-Learn how to host your own Umami instance and set up your Nuxt app, check out [this straightforward guide by Miracle Onyenma](https://miracleio.me/blog/set-up-analytics-for-your-nuxt-3-app-with-umami).
+Learn how to host your own Umami instance and set up your Nuxt app using [Miracle Onyenma's simple guide](https://miracleio.me/blog/set-up-analytics-for-your-nuxt-3-app-with-umami).

 ## Issues, Bugs, Ideas?